northwood-labs/local-lambda-environments-with-go/README.md

 1. Write a small web server (I used [Gin]) which simulates the endpoints you have with API Gateway sitting in front of Lambda.
 This is your _reverse proxy_.

-1. Your reverse proxy reads your HTTP method, query string parameters, request body, etc., and rewrites those inputs as an [API Gateway payload][events.APIGatewayProxyRequest].
+1. When you send a web request to your reverse proxy, the reverse proxy reads your HTTP method, query string parameters, request body, etc., and rewrites those inputs as an [API Gateway payload][events.APIGatewayProxyRequest].

 1. Your reverse proxy POSTs that [API Gateway-shaped payload][events.APIGatewayProxyRequest] to the endpoint for _Runtime Interface Emulator_ and your  Lambda function running in a Docker environment.